Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. The mediator must be—

-   1. a person chosen by agreement between the parties; or
+   a) a person chosen by agreement between the parties; or

    2. in the absence of agreement—

-      1. if the dispute is between a Member and either another Member or a unit of the Association other than the Committee—a person appointed by the Committee;
+      i) if the dispute is between a Member and either another Member or a unit of the Association other than the Committee—a person appointed by the Committee;

       2. if the dispute is between units of the Association other than the Committee—a person appointed by the Committee; or